Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 So, I created a [Youtube channel](https://www.youtube.com/channel/UCenuOeODNjdVohMTvKv15fQ) and began posting time-lapse videos there.
 I also created an [Instagram account](https://www.instagram.com/velocitylapseapp/), but it sat there unused for a few months, until I got around to making content to post there.

 In addition, I did quite a bit of posting on Reddit.
 Mostly just replying to existing posts, looking for a time-lapse app.
-Since the OP was asking for time lapse apps and those viewing the post were likely looking as well, it was a good way to get some first users and help them find something they could use to create time-lapses.
+Since the OP was asking for time-lapse apps and those viewing the post were likely looking as well, it was a good way to get some first users and help them find something they could use to create time-lapses.

 All in all, this was a pretty good strategy, looking back at the successes in both avenues.